-The Society is publishing a short series of local walks to inspire those who are exercising within Government guidlines in order to maintain fitness, which in itself is shown to boost your immunity.
+The Society is published a short series of local walks to inspire those who were exercising within Government guidlines when the first COVID lock down came into being in March 2020.

 There are maps attached so you can pick the point to start the walk which is closest to home.
-The mileages are very approximate and in practice you will walk a little further dodging the walkers, runners and cyclist in order to maintain a safe distance.
+The mileages are very approximate and in practice you will walk a little further dodging the walkers, runners and cyclists.
 Happy walking!